-I saw this recipe a few weeks ago, and was thrilled that it meets our family’s current special diet requirements.
+I saw this recipe a few weeks ago, and was thrilled that it meets our family's current special diet requirements.
 It's dairy and egg free, so my son with life threatening food allergies can have it, plus it's gluten free (we've all been off gluten for awhile now).
 I just knew that I needed to make it — and soon.

 It really is just fabulous for those on special diets.
 I made it more low carb since we struggle with candida, and monkeyed with the spices a bit and now it seriously tastes like a pumpkin pie.